-Sea Otter Park is located on the spit south of the Small Boat Harbor within a busy industrial area including seafood plants and the Alyeska Ship Escort/Response Vessel System facility.
-It is an undeveloped site and is currently being used for stockpile and informal recreation.
-The focus for the site will be to build off its deep-water access and potential for industrial or marinerelated uses.
+Sea Otter Park is located on the 'Spit' south of the Small Boat Harbor within a busy industrial area including seafood plants and the Alyeska Ship Escort/Response Vessel System facility.
+It is an undeveloped site and is currently being used for a stockpile site and informal recreation.
+The focus for the site will be to build off its deep-water access and potential for industrial or marine-related uses.

-8.3 New Boat Harbor
+8.3 New Boat Harbor Uplands

 The New Boat Harbor opened in the summer of 2019 and will provide the needed additional slips with a focus on commercial boats.
-The uplands area is currently mostly undeveloped but has designated recreation areas, a waterfront boardwalk, and facilities to support the fishing fleet.
-Development of the New Boat Harbor area will be focused on commercial and marinerelated facilities.
-As the Small Boat Harbor is better suited for activities to tourism and visitors, the New Boat Harbor will be best used for commercial fishing and marine-related activities.
+The uplands area is currently mostly undeveloped, but has designated recreation areas, a waterfront boardwalk, and facilities to support the fishing fleet.
+Development of the New Boat Harbor uplands area will be focused on commercial and marine related facilities.
+As the Small Boat Harbor is better suited for activities to tourism and visitors, the New Boat Harbor will be best used for commercial fishing and marinerelated activities.